mstdokumaci/page-numbers/README.md

 << First ..
 11 | 12 | 13 | 14 | 15 | 16 | **17** | 18 | 19 | 20 ...
 Last >>

 This one also is not a good solution.
-Only makes possible, jumping 10 pages in one click.
-Not more.
+Only makes possible, jumping 10 pages in one click, not more.

 ## Solution

+I wrote a helper function creates a better menu, deciding which pages to link.
+So you give your *current page number*, *count of total pages* and *count of links you want* for your menu.
+Function returns a list of page numbers to link.

+### Examples